 - Grab bars in the bathroom and by the bed, if necessary

-- Anti-scald valves on water supply to tub, showers and sink
+- Anti-scald valves on the water supply to tub, showers, and sink

 - Properly placed smoke and carbon monoxide detectors